Barcelona

 5 min

 BarcelonaBlue screen-printed letters on the staircase welcome visitors in English, Catalan, and Spanish to the building on Avenida de Madrid in Barcelona, where Walid Guerchouch has lived for thirty years with his parents and two younger siblings.
 At first glance, it looks more like the entrance to a hostel than an apartment building.
 This has been the case since 2022, when the Vandor fund acquired the entire property.
-At that time, they informed all the residents that their rental contracts would not be renewed and that their apartments would be converted into colivings-room rentals with some common space- for students.
-Today, most already operate as such.
+At that time, they informed all the residents that their rental contracts would not be renewed and that their apartments would be converted into colivings-rooms for rent with some common space- for students.
+Today, most of them already operate as such.
 In the building, only four families remain who, like Guerchouch's, have to step on the message on the staircase every day, which, paradoxically, reminds them that they are no longer welcome in what had always been their home.

-Similar cases are spread throughout the city.
+Similar cases are scattered throughout the city.
 Vandor alone currently owns 13 entire buildings in Barcelona.
-There are some on Balmes Street, Muntaner Street, Amigó Street, Consell de Cent Street, Naples Street...
+They are located on Balmes Street, Muntaner Street, Amigó Street, Consell de Cent Street, Naples Street...
 That's almost 200 apartments, which he now wants to convert into colivingsIn all of them, the same procedure has been followed.
 On Avenir Street, for example, residents like Joana Martí received a letter in early 2025 notifying them of the change of ownership of the property.
 After twenty years living right across the street from the house where she grew up and where her parents still live, Martí and her three children received the news like a bucket of cold water.
 "Someone who doesn't even know who you are decides that you can't continue with the life you lead.
 It's like they dropped a bomb on the building," she laments.

 Walid Guerchouch and his mother Kheira in the dining room of their apartment on Madrid Avenue.